mitja/mitja.github.io/_posts/2024-08-10-furo-sphinx-theme.md

 A disadvantage of Sphinx is that smaller documentations often look a bit empty with the most common themes for html.

 Today, I stumbled across the [Furo](https://github.com/pradyunsg/furo) Sphinx theme.
-I like that it looks good with a minimal, customizable appearance and that it looks good even with small documentations.
+I like it's minimal appearance and that it looks good even with small documentations.

 I think I'll give it a try.